publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules1/m__us_usc_t28a_courtRules1_rule28.1.md

         (1) Appellant’s Principal Brief.
 The appellant must file a principal brief in the appeal.
 That brief must comply with Rule 28(a).

         (2) Appellee’s Principal and Response Brief.
 The appellee must file a principal brief in the cross-appeal and must, in the same brief, respond to the principal brief in the appeal.
-That appellee’s brief must comply with Rule 28(a), except that the brief need not include a statement of the case or a statement of the facts unless the appellee is dissatisfied with the appellant’s statement.
+That appellee’s brief must comply with Rule 28(a), except that the brief need not include a statement of the case unless the appellee is dissatisfied with the appellant’s statement.

         (3)

  Appellant’s Response and Reply Brief.
 The appellant must file a brief that responds to the principal brief in the cross-appeal and may, in the same brief, reply to the response in the appeal.
-That brief must comply with Rule 28(a)(2)–(9) and (11), except that none of the following need appear unless the appellant is dissatisfied with the appellee’s statement in the cross-appeal:
+That brief must comply with Rule 28(a)(2)–(8) and (10), except that none of the following need appear unless the appellant is dissatisfied with the appellee’s statement in the cross-appeal:

             (A) the jurisdictional statement;

             (B) the statement of the issues;

-            (C) the statement of the case;
+            (C) the statement of the case; and

-            (D) the statement of the facts; and

-            (E) the statement of the standard of review.
+            (D) the statement of the standard of review.

         (4) Appellee’s Reply Brief.
 The appellee may file a brief in reply to the response in the cross-appeal.
-That brief must comply with Rule 28(a)(2)–(3) and (11) and must be limited to the issues presented by the cross-appeal.
+That brief must comply with Rule 28(a)(2)–(3) and (10) and must be limited to the issues presented by the cross-appeal.

         (5) No Further Briefs.
 Unless the court permits, no further briefs may be filed in a case involving a cross-appeal.